tylermorganwall/rayshader/README.md

     altitude can either be specified relative to the elevation at that point (the default), or absolutely.

-And four functions to display and save your maps:
+And four functions to display and save your visualizations:

   - `plot_map` Plots the current map.
 Accepts either a matrix or an array.